 then all coefficients of the above quadratic equation of $\mu$ will turn out to be negative.
 This ensures that this equation will no longer admit any positive roots $\mu >0$.
 And therefore, the corresponding de Sitter solution will be stable accordingly.
-However, the negativity of $\alpha_1$ would definitely breaks a smooth connection between the present SBR model with the pure Starobinsky model.
-In other words, the SBR gravity model will not recover the pure Starobinsky model once the limit $\alpha_2 \to 0$ is taken.
-Furthermore, the negativity of $\alpha_1$ would modify significantly the CMB predictions of the SBR model compared to that of the pure Starobinsky model.
+However, the negativity of $\alpha_1$ would definitely breaks a smooth connection between the modified SBR model with the pure Starobinsky model.
+In other words, the modified SBR gravity model with a negative $\alpha_1$ will not recover the pure Starobinsky model with a positive $\alpha_1$ once the limit $\alpha_2 \to 0$ is taken.
+Furthermore, the negativity of $\alpha_1$ would modify significantly the CMB predictions of the modified SBR model compared to that of the pure Starobinsky model.